 2013 Two new inpatient pediatric floors open at Mary Bridge Children's Hospital.
 The new Pediatric Intensive Care Unit (PICU) and Medical Surgical Unit atop the Milgard Pavilion are part of an expansion project for women and children.

-2014 The seven-story Rainier Pavilion Expansion opened.
-The 115,929-square-foot building, part of MultiCare Tacoma General Hospital, is home to 100 private rooms for patients in the Labor & Delivery Unit, the Mother & Baby Unit, the Neonatal Intensive Care Unit, and two adult inpatient floors.
-Phase III of the project will wrap up with a refresh and remodel of the vacated spaces.
-When this final phase is completed in 2015, the project will add 133,919 square feet of new space and 144,835 square feet of renovated space.
+2014 The seven-story Rainier Pavilion Expansion opens.
+The 115,929-square-foot building, part of MultiCare Tacoma General Hospital, is home to 100 private rooms for patients in the Labor & Delivery Unit, the Mother & Baby Unit, the Neonatal Intensive Care Unit and two adult inpatient floors.

 2014 MultiCare announces the formation of its Accountable Care Organization, MultiCare Connected Care LLC.

 2015 RediClinic, a wholly owned subsidiary of Rite Aid Corporation, enters a joint venture with MultiCare to operate 11 RediClinics inside select Rite Aid pharmacies.